Troubleshooting Cloudflare 5XX errors

 with your actual domain and hostname)

-- Cloudflare IPs ↗ not allowed at your origin
+- Firewalls or security plugins blocking Cloudflare IPs ↗ at your origin.

-- Headers exceeding 16 KB (typically due to too many cookies)
+- Headers exceeding 16 KB (often due to excessive cookies).

 - Missing response headers or origin web server not returning proper HTTP error responses ↗.

-If HTTP/2 is enabled at your origin web server, please check and make sure HTTP/2 is correctly configured.
+If HTTP/2 is enabled at your origin server, ensure it is correctly set up.
 Cloudflare connects to servers who announce support of HTTP/2 connections via ALPN ↗.
-If the origin web server accepts the HTTP/2 connection but then doesn't respect or support the protocol, an HTTP Error 520 will be returned.
-You can disable the HTTP/2 to Origin setting on the Cloudflare Dashboard under Speed -> Optimization -> Protocol Optimization and check your origin web server configuration further.
+If the origin web server accepts the HTTP/2 connection but then does not respect or support the protocol, an HTTP

-If 520 errors continue after contacting your hosting provider or site administrator, provide the following information to Cloudflare Support:
+errors continue after contacting your hosting provider or site administrator, provide the following information to Cloudflare Support:- Full URL(s) of the resource requested when the error occurred.

 http://<YOUR_DOMAIN>/cdn-cgi/trace

-- one with Cloudflare enabled on your website, and
+- One with Cloudflare enabled on your website.

-Contact your site administrator or hosting provider to eliminate these common causes:
+Contact your hosting provider or site administrator and share the necessary error details to assist in troubleshooting these common causes:

 - Review origin web server error logs to identify web server application crashes or outages.